declanbarr/Iris-Data-Set-Project/README.md

 * Read wikipedia article on Iris Flower Data Set
     * ~Introduction~
     * Use of the data set
+* Read unkown terms from Iris Flower Data Set on wikipedia
+* Read references on Iris Flower Data Set on wikipedia
 * Type up summary
 #### Summarise the data set
 ##### Completion date: 12th April 2018